fyears/electron-python-example/README.md

 </html>
 ```

 In `renderer.js`, we have codes for initialization of `zerorpc` **client**, and the code for watching the changes in the input.
-Once user types some formula into the text area, the JS send the text to Python backend and retrieve the computed result.
+Once the user types some formula into the text area, the JS send the text to Python backend and retrieve the computed result.

 ```js
 // renderer.js